RichyVT/information-security/h2-Kill-Chain.md

 The document introduces a cyber security concept call “Intelligence-Driven Computer Network Defense” which is aimed at helping organizations protect themselves against sophisticated cyber-attacks from potential attackers (hackers).
 -  Traditional cyber security tends to be reactionary rather than preventative, fixing any vulnerabilities after an attack has already taken place or succeeded, and the document discusses a different kind of threat which it refers to as “Advanced Persistent Threat” (APT).
--  These attacks are carried out by highly skilled, organized and well-funded who conduct long-term attacks which can last several years to gain access to the system and steal sensitive information.
+-  These attacks are carried out by highly skilled, organized and well-funded attackers who conduct long-term attacks which can last several years to gain access to the system and steal sensitive information.
 -  The attackers are persistent in the sense that they do not give up after one failed attempt, they will try to achieve their goal by using different approaches until successful.
 -  It introduces a cyber-attack concept called the “Cyber Kill Chain” which is a chain of seven sequential steps that attackers must complete to be successful.